 STUDENTS

-Students are at the heart of textbook affordability and why faculty, the library, administrators, and others work diligently to provide more affordable options for course materials.
+Students are at the heart of textbook affordability and why professors, the library, administrators, and others work diligently to provide more affordable options for course materials.

 Will my class use affordable or free textbooks?

-1. See if the bookstore textbook search or your syllabus say “no textbook required” or “this ebook is free from the UCF Library” or “OER.”
+- See if the bookstore textbook search says “no materials required” or “this ebook is from the UCF Library” or “OER.”
 An “OER” is an open educational resource and is free unless you choose to buy a print copy.
 Tip: Search for all sections of your desired course to see the different required textbook costs.

 ADVOCACY